j-elliott1/j-elliott1/README.md

 - Power Automate
 - ChatGPT and Julius for Prompt Engineering
 - VS Code + Extensions
-- PowerShell Scripts
+- PowerShell
-- Splunk Queries
+- Splunk
 - IT Asset & IAM frameworks
 - Lucid
 - O365
+- M365 Admin, Entra ID, Exchange Admin, Purview
 - Adobe Acrobat
 - Who knows at this point what we will get in to!
 # 🌱 Why Am I Doing This